libvips/libvips/_posts/2017-11-28-What's-new-in-8.6.md

 pixels to the nearest nucleus.

 [`vips_find_trim()`](docs) searches an image in from the edges and returns the bounding box of the non-background pixels.
-It's handy for automatically trimming away the edges from scanned images.
+It's useful for automatically trimming away the edges from scanned images.

 [`vips_gravity()`](docs) places an image within a larger canvas, positioning